urbanairship/python-library/README.rst

 Requirements
 ============

-As of version 1.0, Python 2.6, 2.7, 3.3 or 3.4 is required.
-Newer versions of Python may also work.
+As of version 1.1.0, Python 2.6, 2.7, 3.3 or 3.4 is required.
+Newer versions
+of Python may also work.

 Functionality
 =============

-Version 1.0 is a feature upgrade and backwards incompatible with versions earlier than 0.8.
-This release focuses on support for In-App messaging along with new iOS 10 extras.
+Version 1.1.0 is a feature upgrade and backwards incompatible with versions earlier than 0.8.
+This release focuses on support for Web Notify and removes support for Blackberry and MPNS.

 A more detailed list of changes can be found in the CHANGELOG.